C17326283/GE2-SpaceBattleAssignment/README.md

 * The game manager handles the closing of the application at the end as well as when the user presses escape.
 * A scale chart was used to compare the models to ensure everything was sized correctly.

+# How to use
+* You can load the project into unity or just run the exe in the build
+* It runs autonomously and will close when it ends
+* Press escape to close it at any time

 # Storyboard
 ![Storyboard](/images/Storyboard1.png)
 ![Storyboard](/images/Storyboard2.png)